Slope86/QIRT/docs/tutorials.md

 pip install QIRT
 ```

-## **Setting up your environment**
+## **Setting up jupyter notebook**

-We recommend using Jupyter Notebooks for the best experience with QIRT.
+We recommend using Jupyter Notebook for the best experience with QIRT.
 Here's how to set it up:

 1. Install Jupyter: